Global Existence and Long Time Behavior in Einstein-Belinski-Zakharov Soliton Spacetimes: Abstract

 \section{Abstract}

-We consider the vacuum Einstein field equations under the Belinski-Zakharov symmetries.
-Depending on the chosen signature of the metric, these spacetimes contain most of the well-known special solutions in General Relativity, including well-known black holes.
-In this paper, we prove global existence of small Belinski-Zakharov spacetimes under a natural nondegeneracy condition.
+We consider the vacuum Einstein field equations under the Belinski-Zakharov symmetry, { which leaves the problem as a 1+1 dimensional quasilinear system of PDEs.
+Depending on the chosen signature of the metric, these spacetimes contain most of the well-known special solutions in General Relativity}.
+In this paper, { we consider the case of cosmological metrics, in the Belinsky-Zakharov notation}, and prove global existence of small Belinski-Zakharov spacetimes under a natural nondegeneracy condition.
 We also construct new energies and virial functionals to provide a description of the energy decay of smooth global cosmological metrics inside the light cone.
-Finally, some applications are presented in the case of generalized Kasner solitons.
+Finally, some applications are presented in the case { of the particular metrics called} generalized Kasner solitons.